 The Board also considered the existence of economies of scale and whether those economies are passed along to the Fund's shareholders through a graduated investment advisory fee schedule or other means, including any fee waivers by the Investment Adviser and BBH.
 The Board considered the fee schedule for the Fund, noting the existence of a graduated investment advisory fee and the voluntary fee waiver.
 Based on information they had been provided over many years, the Board observed that in the mutual fund industry as a whole, as well as among funds similar to the Fund, there appeared to be no uniformity or pattern in the fees and asset levels at which breakpoints apply.
-In light of the Fund's current size and expense structure, the Board concluded that the current breakpoints for the Fund were reasonable.
-The Board concluded that the fees paid by the Fund to the Investment Adviser were reasonable based on the comparative performance, expense information, the cost of the services provided and the profits to be realized by the Investment Adviser.
+In light of the Fund's current size and expense structure, the Board concluded that the fees paid by the Fund to the Investment Adviser were reasonable based on the comparative performance, expense information, the cost of the services provided and the profits to be realized by the Investment Adviser.

-CONFLICTS OF INTEREST April 30, 2024 (unaudited)
+Conflicts of Interest April 30, 2025 (unaudited)